dtcenter/METcalcpy/docs/Users_Guide/logging.rst

 *******

-This guide provides a comprehensive overview of the newly integrated logging capabilities within METcalcpy.
+This guide provides a comprehensive overview of the integrated logging capabilities within METcalcpy.
 These enhancements are designed to provide users with valuable insights into the application's execution, aiding in tasks such as debugging, performance monitoring, and understanding the operational flow of the program.